Vasudev-Sharma-13/COMP6321-GroupE/README.md

 4. Update the following variables in the jupyter notebook:

-   a. path: Path to the folder where you downloaded the Dataset2 and Dataset3
+   a. `path`: Path to the folder where you downloaded the Dataset2 and Dataset3

       ```python
       # give the path of the input dataset folder